Let’s get going with your Inventory Items. You’ve got two options:

-If you don't already have your items on a spreadsheet, you certainly can start by filling out the sample spreadsheet we've provided.
-But I always say you should start where you're at.
-If you don't already have things in a spreadsheet, we actually recommend that you just jump right into entering items manually.
+If you don’t already have your items on a spreadsheet, you certainly can start by filling out this sample spreadsheet we’ve provided.
+But I always say you should start where you’re at.
+If you don’t already have things in a spreadsheet, we actually recommend that you just jump right into entering items manually.

 Adding Items Manually

 Navigate to the Items icon in the upper left corner of your browser screen.